Yohannes-Habte/online-shops/README.md

 reviews
 variants

-## A seller can create an event his shop
+## A seller can create an event for his shop
 The shop owner has the mandate to create, update and delete his own events only The event has relationship with the shop, category, subcategory and brand.
 Consider the following attributes: